PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

 Experimentation is where PostHog and GrowthBook’s functionality diverges.
 Both enable you to create [A/B/n tests](/tutorials/abn-testing) with custom goals and calculate statistical significance.
 The big difference between them is:

-- GrowthBook’s A/B testing is statistically focused and deeper.
-It offers frequentist This does require writing SQL queries for integrations with event trackers as well as goals and analysis.
-It also requires more statistics knowledge to take advantage of.
+- GrowthBook’s A/B testing provides more potential statistical depth.
+It offers both Bayesian and Frequentist engines, value capping, regression adjustment, and testing corrections.
+These do require statistics knowledge to take advantage of.

-- PostHog has similar functionality with a simpler interface and no need to write SQL.
+- PostHog provides a simpler interface and no need to write SQL or connect to external services.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">